Topics on this page

 Enable security updates for older agents

 For some platforms, Workload Security supports older versions.
-See Deep Security Agent platforms.
+See Agent platforms.

-By default, to conserve disk space, Deep Security Relay will not download and distribute security updates for these older agents.
+By default, to conserve disk space, the relay will not download and distribute security updates for these older agents.
 To enable security updates for them, go to Administration > System Settings > Updates.
 Select Allow supported 8.0 and 9.0 Agents to be updated.

 Deep Security Agent 8.0 is no longer supported.
 This check box only applies to the 9.0 agent.